TobyThomson/T2/README.md

 # T2
-A beautiful ultimate naughts and crosses game built for the web.
+A beautiful (though I do say so myself) ultimate tic tac toe game built for the web.
+Built with NodeJS, Lobby.js, socket.io, shortid and createjs's easeljs.
 Enjoy!